Fetal Exposure to Pollutants Produces Childhood Obesity

 These chlorinated compounds have been found to be significant endocrine disruptors – possibly explaining why they appear to change the way children develop and gain weight.
 We have a lot more to learn about them as we continue being the subjects of this massive “human experiment” being conducted upon us by the world’s chemical manufacturers.

-Valvi D, Mendez MA, Garcia-Esteban R, Ballester F, Ibarluzea J, Goñi F, Grimalt JO, Llop S, Marina LS, Vizcaino E, Sunyer J, Vrijheid M. Prenatal exposure to persistent organic pollutants and rapid weight gain and overweight in infancy.
+Valvi D, Mendez MA, Garcia-Esteban R, Ballester F, Ibarluzea J, Goñi F, Grimalt JO, Llop S, Marina LS, Vizcaino E, Sunyer J, Vrijheid M. Prenatal exposure to organic pollutants and weight gain and overweight in infancy.
 Obesity (Silver Spring).
 2013 Aug 20. doi: 10.1002/oby.20603.

 Valvi D, Mendez MA, Martinez D, Grimalt JO, Torrent M, Sunyer J, Vrijheid M. Prenatal concentrations of polychlorinated biphenyls, DDE, and DDT and overweight in children: a prospective birth cohort study.
 Environ Health Perspect.
 2012 Mar;120(3):451-7. doi: 10.1289/ehp.1103862.